 Edit feed URL to:

-Adding another category:
+Adding another category (Multiple categories):

 The last bit of data specifies which category or categories you want to exclude from the feed.
-You can exclude any category of your choice from your blog’s feed and you can use this even if you’re not using Feedburner as this should work for any type of feed.
+You can exclude any category of your choice from your blog’s RSS feed and you can use this even if you’re not using Feedburner as this should work for any type of feed.
 I’m not 100% if this procedure works.
 If you decide to try it, any type of feedback or comments would be appreciated.

 Hi Thanks for sharing.
 I publish an email newsletter from RSS, created a directory and published a linked and sent out this stuff to my newsletter.
 Now I can exclude all the directory categories.
 It will be a few.